Huegoxaga/notes/finance/related-concepts.md

   - `IRR` is usually positive. (otherwise project is losing money)
   - The equation for the `IRR` is solved by trial and error along with linear interpolation or using built-in `IRR` function in Excel or other programs
   - Comparing mutually exclusive alternatives with incremental analysis
-    1. Sort the projects from the lowest first cost to the highest.
+    1. Remove all projects with overall IRR lower than the target, sort remaining the projects from the lowest first cost to the highest.
 Call this lowest first cost the current best
+       - Rank by highest first deposit for the borrower model
     2. Challenge the current best with the next most expensive project.
 During investment, if the incremental investment `IRR` (known as `ΔIRR`) is greater or equal than `MARR`, then make the challenger the current best.
 If not, calculate the `ΔIRR` with the next challenger
        - `ΔIRR` is the rate of return that will make two project has the same net present worth
     3. Repeat Step 2 until there are no further challengers